 Our country is roiled with conflict today, as a new generation of protesters see Black men disproportionately killed by police.
 It took the egregious, grusome murder of George Floyd, a Black man, by a police officer kneeling on his neck, captured on video, to spark serious attention to the racial inequity still prevalent in our land.
 But the numbers are much lower than they were in your time.
 And we have equality.

-I look at my own company and see a racial makeup that is not reflective of our community, which is nearly 50% Hispanic.
-And once we get to a certain level of management, it is almost entirely white.
-We have made improvements in this area over recent years, but urgency has come only from agitation by members of our community.
-But we have equality.
+I look at my own company and see a racial makeup that is not yet reflective of our community, which is nearly 50% Hispanic.
+While we have made improvements in this area over recent years, we have far to go.

 So, your 340 year wait for “constitutional and God given rights” came to fruition.
 But injuries from certain “hate-filled police, … airtight cage(s) of poverty in the midst of affluent society,” and minority children with “ominous clouds of inferiority” still flourish.